thaliproject/thali/presenceprotocolforopportunisticsynching.md

   * @property {string} pskIdentity
 */

+If pskConfig is set to null, if any of the required properties are missing, if any of the required properties do not have the specified type (including the enum binding for cipher), if the psk buffer is empty or if the pskIdentity string is null then the pskConfig value MUST be ignored.

+If the pskConfig option is used with pfx, key, passphrase, cert or ca then pskConfig MUST be ignored.

+If the pskConfig option is not ignored then the TLS client connection MUST use the specified cipher, must submit the specified pskIdentity and must use the submitted psk value with the connection.
+If the server should reject any of these choices then an appropriate clientError MUST be emitted.

+Any `decrypt_error` or `unknown_psk_identity` TLS errors MUST be returned to the clientError event as an `error` object with the message "decrypt\_error" or "unknown\_psk\_identity" as appropriate.

+### Hints on implementing PSK in node.js

+[This project](https://bitbucket.org/tiebingzhang/tls-psk-server-client-example) has stripped down examples of using PSK on the client and server side.
+This provides some concrete guidance as to what OpenSSL APIs we need to call.

+From a node.js perspective the fun starts [here](https://github.com/jxcore/jxcore/blob/master/lib/https.js) since that is the actual interface we need to support for PouchDB but very quickly the venue will change to [here](https://github.com/jxcore/jxcore/blob/master/lib/tls.js).
+From there I believe you end up [here](https://github.com/jxcore/jxcore/blob/master/src/wrappers/node_crypto.cc).
+From there you can finally just pull out your favorite C IDE and start to navigate around.

 # BLE Binding
 For our current functionality the ideal mode would be `ADV_NONCONN_IND` and we would use the AdvData to transmit the information we need to send.
 However Android doesn't appear to support this mode and anyway we eventually have to switch to `ADV_IND` in order to support using BLE as a discovery transport for iOS background operations (more on that later).